telerik/ajax-docs/controls/clientexportmanager/functionality/known-limitations.md

 * when the generated document is opened with Acrobat Reader and you try to use the **Save As** option from the file menu an error is thrown.
 "The document could not be saved.
 There was a problem reading(23)".
 The solution is to open Acrobat Reader options (Edit → Preferences) and in the "Documents" section uncheck “Save As optimizes for Fast Web View”, which is enabled by default.
 After this, **Save As** will work without errors.

+* exporting images from another domain requires the server to have the following header in its response: **Access-Control-Allow-Origin: `*`**, which will enable cross-origin requests.
+If the server does not have this header set access to the image will be denied and it will not be exported.

 # See Also